SmokeyDev/FIPUnlocked/README.md

 During my testing, app uses only ~7MB of RAM and negligible CPU usage

-For the best performance i suggest to capturing native resolution - 320x240px
+For the best performance I suggest capturing native resolution - 320x240px

 ## Config Example
 **!!!
 Do _not_ add any comments to your config.**
 Comment is a text with `//` prefix.
+If you want to copy the config below you'll need to remove them.

 Available modifier keys:
 - `LShift` / `RShift` - Left / Right Shift